AdobeDocs/experience-platform.de-DE/help/sources/tutorials/ui/dataflow/batch/cloud-storage.md

 ## Anhang

-Die folgenden Abschnitte enthalten zusätzliche Informationen zum Arbeiten mit Quellschnittstellen.
+The following sections provide additional information for working with source connectors.

-### Datentaflow deaktivieren
+### Disable a dataflow

-Beim Erstellen eines Datenflusses wird dieser sofort aktiv und erfasst Daten gemäß dem festgelegten Zeitplan.
-Sie können einen aktiven Datenfeed jederzeit deaktivieren, indem Sie die unten stehenden Anweisungen befolgen.
+When a dataflow is created, it immediately becomes active and ingests data according to the schedule it was given.
+You can disable an active dataflow at any time by following the instructions below.

-Klicken Sie im Arbeitsbereich &quot; *[!UICONTROL Quellen]* &quot;auf die Registerkarte &quot; **[!UICONTROL Durchsuchen]** &quot;.
-Klicken Sie anschließend auf den Namen des Kontos, das dem aktiven Datenpfad zugeordnet ist, den Sie deaktivieren möchten.
+Within the *[!UICONTROL Sources]* workspace, click the **[!UICONTROL Browse]** tab.
+Next, click the name of the account that&#39;s associated the active dataflow you wish to disable.

 ![](../../../../images/tutorials/dataflow/cloud-storage/batch/browse.png)

-Die Seite &quot; *[!UICONTROL Quellseite]* &quot;wird angezeigt.
-Wählen Sie den aktiven Datenfluss aus der Liste aus, um die Spalte &quot; *[!UICONTROL Eigenschaften]* &quot;auf der rechten Seite des Bildschirms mit der Schaltfläche &quot; **[!UICONTROL Aktiviert]** &quot;zu öffnen.
-Klicken Sie auf den Umschalter, um den Datenflug zu deaktivieren.
+The *[!UICONTROL Source activity]* page appears.
+Select the active dataflow from the list to open its *[!UICONTROL Properties]* column on the right-hand side of the screen, which contains an **[!UICONTROL Enabled]** toggle button.
+Click the toggle to disable the dataflow.
 Derselbe Umschalter kann verwendet werden, um einen Datenflug nach dessen Deaktivierung erneut zu aktivieren.

 ![](../../../../images/tutorials/dataflow/cloud-storage/batch/disable-source.png)

-### Aktivieren von Eingangsdaten für die [!DNL Profile] Bevölkerung
+### Activate inbound data for [!DNL Profile] population

-Eingehende Daten aus Ihrem Quellanschluss können zur Anreicherung und zum Ausfüllen Ihrer [!DNL Real-time Customer Profile] Daten verwendet werden.
-Weitere Informationen zum Ausfüllen von [!DNL Profile] Kundendaten finden Sie im Tutorial zur [Profil-Population](../../profile.md).
+Inbound data from your source connector can be used towards enriching and populating your [!DNL Real-time Customer Profile] data.
+For more information on populating your Real-Customer [!DNL Profile] data, see the tutorial on [Profile population](../../profile.md).